 Montessori educators say that the world of the child is full of sights and sounds which first appear to be chaotic.
 From this chaos, children gradually create order and learn to distinguish among the impressions that assail their senses.
 Slowly but surely, they gain mastery of themselves and of their environment.

 Directress of the morning 3- to 6-year-old class.

-Directress of the Toddler Class and the directress of the afternoon kindergarten room.
+Directress of the Extended-Day (Kindergarten) class and the afternoon Enrichment Class.

 Co-director of the Enrichment Class.

-The Enrichment Class assistant for both the morning and afternoon sessions.
+The Enrichment Class assistant for the afternoon session.

 Morning office manager.

 Robin is a Registered Nurse and earned her B.S.N. from Ursuline College.
 Through the years, Robin has worked at St. Luke’s Hospital, the Cleveland Clinic, Kaiser Permanente and Regency Hospitals, all in the Cleveland area.

 “In the short time since I joined Horizon Montessori School, I have seen how the gentle guidance of the teachers has helped the children grow in confidence, both physically and emotionally.
 They show pride in their intellectual growth and academic readiness as they go through each day.
 Working in this gentle environment and interacting with the children is a joy.”

 Assistant for the morning 3- to 6-year-old class.